Skip to content

 Start the menu bar app (optional)

-The menu bar app gives you quick access to VM status, shells, and controls:
+The menu bar is an optional extension that gives you quick access to VM status, shells, and controls:

 Slicer for Mac menu bar